auouymous/AU/hud/README.md

 * shows damage dealt but the item you are holding
 * does not factor in the random multiplier for enchants
 * some weapons don't report correct damage

+Armor HUD
+* icons for all four armor pieces and held item
+* durability bar over item, durability percentage or durability/max_durability
+* always switches to durability/max_durability when info inspector is active
+* shows total quantity of held item in inventory
+* shows quantity of arrows if bow is held item

+Potion HUD
+* icons for all active potion effects
+* shows effect name and duration

+Shop Signs HUD
+* appears around cursor when targeting a chest shop sign
+* colored buy/sell price and per unit price if more than one
+* displays item name and icon when sign only shows the ID

+Server Info
+* server name, address, version, gamemode and motd
+* difficulty and hardcore flag
+* game rules
+* map age
+* spawn or player's home coordinates

 ***